uis-no/uis-thesis/README.md

 ## Compiling

-Unfortunately, due to font requirements it is not possible to compile using `pdflatex`.
-Instead you can use the `xelatex` or `lualatex` engines.
+To compile your document use either the `xelatex` or `lualatex` engines.
-I'm not aware of any problems using these alternatives over `pdflatex`, but please report any issues in the issue tracker.
-The default engine on Overleaf is `xelatex`.
+These are modern LaTeX engines that can use modern fonts via the `fontspec` package.

 ```shell
 xelatex example
 ```

+I'm not aware of any problems using these alternatives over `pdflatex`, but please report any issues in the issue tracker.

 ### Package Options